timcastillogill/CV/README.md

 ### Efficient and Flexible - Can you **time block** and adapt?

-~2x Sentences on each point.
-  1. The experience related to the heading
-  2. What was it in your previous lifetime that helped you develop bullet point number 1.~

 A simulated experience during Makers when our 'client' required a switch of language implementation midway through the project.
 Implementing important agile methodologies and critical time blocking helped us reorganise and redistribute the necessary tasks.

 ### Discipline - 10,000 hours and counting